EranLevav/Computer-Architecture/Self-Modifying Code/README.md

+# SIC - Self-Modifying Code
-For this assignment, I wrote the following tools:
+For this assignment, We wrote the following tools:
 1. A virtual machine for SIC, emulating the SBN instruction.
 It was written in x86 assembly language.
 2. A second virtual machine for SIC, emulating the SBN instruction.
 It was written in SIC assembly language.